Covert Vehicle Trackers

 Covert tracking devices are best suited to those businesses who are in high risk or high value businesses and that operate fleets, or have other reasons to fear that their vehicles might be stolen.

 Hidden GPS TrackersIf it is obvious there is a tracker on your vehicle and that vehicle is then stolen, the chances are the car will be dumped as soon as this is realised or the tracker will be removed.
 If the vehicle is stolen without the thief realising that it is being tracked, your chances of recovering the vehicle increase significantly.
 As a result, all covert vehicle trackers are hidden.

-How Do Anti-Theft Trackers Work to Ensure Vehicle Security?
+How Do Anti-Theft Trackers Work?

 Anti-Theft tracking devices have become more and more popular in the UK due to improvements in technology and the rise of crime.
 Many businesses need to protect their fleet of vehicles from theft.
 Such devices are cost effective way of doing so.

 The anti-theft tracker, or covert tracking device, is comprised of a small device in which a GPS chip emits a signal that can be traced.
 Covert tracking software is then used remotely to locate the signal emitted by the GPS chip in the covert vehicle tracker and display this accurately on a map.